SpellholdStudios/1pp/README.md

 #### Notes

 *If you've previously installed the mod, remove it before extracting the new version.
-To do this, run **`setup-1pp.exe`**, un-install all previously installed main component and delete the :file_folder: **stuffofthemagi** folder.*
+To do this, run **`setup-1pp.exe`**, un-install all previously installed main component and delete the :file_folder: **1pp** folder.*

 *When installing or un-installing, **do not close the DOS window** by clicking on the **X** button!
 Instead, press the **Enter** key whenever instructed to do so.*